ophelialabs/ophelialabs.github.io/docs/src/index.md

     - Me: I hope this isnt a professional in the medical field.
 Are you going to withhold this information from them too?
 Otherwise they may not take the job
 20. Outside of?
 Na sounds a little self-righteous, that was 2.5 years ago right

 **Note**: This is to the point! and not updated unless the scientific method has been applied.
-Whether **video or not**.
-Use emotional baseline, **ZERO**-trust (Responding "Negative" to every subliminal thought, noting that if it feels like wordart or if you can isolate it as originating from the bottom right), and dont get **hooked**.
+Whether **video or not**.**ZERO**-trust (Responding "Negative" to every *subliminal* (what it feels like) thought, noting that if it feels like wordart or if you can isolate it as originating from the bottom right), **dont get hooked, stay centered, and remember emotional baseline** since the objective is to effectively `piggyback`.

 ---